awslabs/dgl-ke/README.md

 --regularization_coef 1.00E-07 --num_thread 1 --num_proc 8
 ```

-This command will download the `FB15k` dataset, train `transE` model on that, and finally save the trained embeddings into file.
+This command will download the `FB15k` dataset, train `transE` model on that, and save the trained embeddings into file.

 ### Performance and Scalability